wufm/winker_jaro/Readme.md

 The distance is measured between 0.0 and 1.0 with 1.0 being an exact match You get to decide what your threshold is for how much equality you need.

+In our app, we used 0.95 as the minimum score to even consider

 Check out test.py for examples

 # Test Output